NikolasMelui/multikey-modx-template/README.md

 $ npm run dev
 ```

-You can use this command to create a production minified files:
+... and this command  is needed to create a minified frontend files:
 ```
 $ npm run prod
 ```